 The school will transfer records securely to the next setting and discuss the child's needs before the child starts at the next setting.
 The Designated Safeguarding Lead will speak to their counterpart in the school to which the child is transferring in order to ensure that they are aware that the file is to be transferred.
-Upon confirmation of the child starting on roll the file should be transferred as soon as possible (within 5 school days), but separately to the main school file.
-The file should be signed upon receipt, and delivered by hand wherever possible.
-School will follow the transfer of records protocol detailed within the Schools' Safeguarding handbook.
+Upon confirmation of the child starting on roll the

-The school will retain records in keeping with Local Authority guidance and NSPCC guidelines: https://www.nspcc.org.uk/globalassets/documents/information-service/child-protection-records-retention-and-storage.pdf .
+The school will retain records in keeping with Local Authority guidance and NSPCC guidelines: https://learning.nspcc.org.uk/research-resources/briefings/child-protection-records-retention-storage-guidance.
 This in turn references the Information and Records Management Society (IRMS) Information management toolkit for schools 2019.